School Links with Church

 The 5 Parishes

-Previously, Reverend Simon from the 5 Parishes was a regular visitor to our school.
-He delivered fortnightly collective worship to the whole school.
-He also visited classes to support the delivery of RE lessons or provide a different perspective within a specific topic.
-We are currently awaiting the appointment of a new Rector.
+Reverend Yvonne Mullins is the Rector of the 5 Parishes and since October 2022, she has been a a regular visitor to our schools.
+She delivers half termly Collective worship to the whole school.
+She also visits classes to support the delivery of RE lessons or provide a different perspective within a specific topic including 'The Easter Experience' at St Swithun's Church and Mursley Church.

 Our children also visit church for our Harvest Service (EYFS, KS1 and KS2), Easter Services (EYFS, KS1 and KS2), Christmas Service (KS2), Christingle Services (EYFS and KS1) and attend numerous events that we put on throughout the year, including; Christmas concerts and Leavers’ services to name but a few.